wavemaker/docs/website/blog/2020-06-24-wavemaker-mobile-filepicker.md

 ## Solution

 A Cordova plugin was created (with open source license) by WaveMaker team to address the above problems.
 Please visit [github repo of the plugin](https://github.com/wavemaker/wm-filepicker-plugin) to know more about the plugin.
+This plugin requires Swift 4.2 runtime, which was released in 2018.
+Since iOS13, Swift 4.2 runtime is part of the iOS.
+For earlier versions of iOS (10-12), Swift 4.2 runtime is added to [IPA bundle by the XCode](learn/wavemaker-release-notes/v10-5-0).
+Due to that addition, the size of IPA will increase (~70 MB).
+If your app doesnot need to support less iOS 13, changing deployment-target preference in config.xml to iOS 13 will reduce the IPA size.

 #### WavaMaker mobile apps automatically upgraded to use this file picker